Pointwise convergence of noncommutative Fourier series: Introduction

 The study of convergence of Fourier series goes back to the very beginning of Fourier analysis.
 Recall that for an integrable function $f$ on the unit circle $\mathbb T $, the Dirichlet summation method is defined as

 where $\hat f$ denotes the Fourier transform of $f$.
 This summation method is quite intuitive, but very intricate to deal with.
-Indeed, the mean convergence of these sums is equivalent to the boundedness of the Hilbert transform, which is a typical example of Calder\'on-Zgymund singular integral operators; the corresponding pointwise convergence problem is much more complicated and was solved by Carleson and Hunt, which is now well-known as the Carleson-Hunt theorem.
-In order to study these Dirichlet means and their higher-dimensional versions, there have appeared numerous related problems together with other summation methods, which have always been motivating the development of harmonic analysis.
+Indeed, the mean convergence of these sums is equivalent to the boundedness of the Hilbert transform, which is a typical example of Calder\'on-Zygmund singular integral operators; the corresponding pointwise convergence problem is much more complicated and was solved by Carleson and Hunt, which is now well-known as the Carleson-Hunt theorem.
+In order to study the Dirichlet means and their higher-dimensional versions, there have appeared numerous related problems together with other summation methods, which have always been motivating the development of harmonic analysis.
 For instance, as averages of Dirichlet means, the Fej\'{e}r means stand out

 It is well-known that ${F}_N$ defines a positive and contractive operator on $L_p (\mathbb T)$, and ${F}_N f $ converges almost everywhere to $f$ for all $1\leq p \leq \infty$ (see e.g. \cite{grafakos08classical}).
-In the case of higher dimensions, the ball multiplier problem was solved negatively by Fefferman \cite{fefferman71ball}; and people considered instead the Bochner-Riesz means which can be viewed as fractional averages of ball multipliers.
-However, that whether the Bochner-Riesz means with critical index still have the desired mapping properties remains one of the famous open problems in three and higher dimensions, which is closely related to many other open problems in harmonic analysis, PDEs, additive combinatorics, number theory etc, see e.g. \cite{katztao02kakeya, tao99restriction, tao99restrictionbochnerriesz, tao04restrictionconj} and the references therein.
+In the case of higher dimensions, people consider the Bochner-Riesz means

+where $|k|=\sqrt{|k_1|^2+\dotsm+|k_d|^2}$ and $\delta>0$, which can be viewed as fractional averages of ball multipliers.
+When $\delta>\frac{d-1}{2}$, via verifying the rapid decay of the kernels, it is easy to obtain the weak $L_1$ estimate and thus all the $L_p$ estimates of the maximal Bochner-Riesz means; in this case, it is trivial that the Bochner-Riesz means is uniformly $L_p$-bounded for all $1\leq p\leq\infty$.
+When $\delta=\frac{d-1}{2}$, it had been a conjecture that the Bochner-Riesz means is of weak type $(1,1)$, which was solved by Christ \cite{Chr88}.
+Given $0<\delta<\frac{d-1}{2}$, the largest possible scale of $p$ depending on $\delta$ was given by Herz \cite{Her54} such that the Bochner-Riesz means is $L_p$-bounded.
+It was verified in two dimensions, but remains one of the famous open problems in three and higher dimensions, which is closely related to many other open problems in harmonic analysis, PDEs, additive combinatorics, number theory etc, see e.g. \cite{katztao02kakeya, tao99restriction, tao99restrictionbochnerriesz, tao04restrictionconj} and the references therein.
+And the $L_p$-boundedness of the maximal Bochner-Riesz means for $p<2$ is even open in two dimensions, see e.g. \cite{liwu2019bochnerriesz}.
 These problems have been stimulating the further development of analysis and beyond.

 In recent decades, similar topics have been fruitfully developed in the setting of operator algebras and geometric group theory.
 The study was initiated in the groundbreaking work of Haagerup \cite{haagerup78map}, motivated by the approximation properties of group von Neumann algebras.
 Indeed, let $\Gamma$ be a countable discrete group with left regular representation $\lambda : \Gamma \to B(\ell_2 (\Gamma))$ given by $\lambda(g) \delta_h = \delta_{gh}$, where the $\delta_g$'s form the unit vector basis of $\ell_2 (\Gamma)$.
 The corresponding group von Neumann algebra $\vN$ is defined to be the weak operator closure of the linear span of $\lambda (\Gamma)$.
 For $f \in \vN$ we set $\tau (f) = \langle \delta_ e ,f\delta_ e \rangle$ where $e$ denotes the identity of $\Gamma$.
 Then $\tau$ is a faithful normal tracial state on $\vN$.
 Any such $f$ admits a formal Fourier series